 BFET is an important part of the state's comprehensive workforce development system and plays a vital role in Washington's two-generation approach, reducing poverty and increasing prosperity for families.
-BFET assists Basic Food recipients to achieve their human potential by encouraging economic well-being through skill acquisition, education and gainful employment.
+BFET assists Basic Food recipients by encouraging economic well-being through skill acquisition, education and employment.